Magpemr12/Odoo12/mexico-12.0/l10n_mx_edi_hr_expense/README.rst

 Exceptions supported:
 ---------------------

-- The expense is deductible but not have a CFDI
-  (CFE or foreign supplier for example).
+- The expense is deductible but not have a CFDI (CFE for example).

   In this case, is necessary adds the category `Force Invoice Generation` in the partners with this case, and generate a normal expense.

   For this, will be generated a supplier invoice in draft with the expense data.

-  Note:

-  If the expense is a credit note.
-Generate a normal expense specifying that the type of document is a Credit Note.
-This will generate a Draft Supplier Credit Note with the expense data.

 - Is necessary edit the invoice created from an expense.